About this space

 Why Bad Hijabi?

-It's a satirical name, mocking the ridiculous notion of bad hijab, an actual crime in countries ruled by deranged Islamic regimes, such as Iran.
-Women receive punishment for being bad hijabis.
+In the Islamofascist world, women receive punishment for being bad hijabis.
 Mahsa Amini was killed for being a bad hijabi.
 Nothing happens to me if I am a bad hijabi, I can live my life quite unaware of how dangerous my irreverence and disobedience would be in another part of the world.
 Western hijab wearing women have a duty to their sisters living in Islamic regimes to use their freedom to promote religious tolerance and choice for women—when they insist hijab is fard they legitimise the brutality of the Islamic regime in Iran!

 Grown Up Stuff